-Customers selling back an item will receive an IKEA refund card to spend in store.
+Customers selling back an item with an IKEA Family Member card will receive an aditional 25 % off on an IKEA refund card to spend in store between the 31st March and 30th April.
 The refund card will have no expiry date, with hope to encourage customers to purchase items only when they’re really needed.
-Depending on the condition of the furniture traded in, the voucher could be worth as much as 50 per cent of the original price.

 Terms & conditions of Buy Back

 - As new – no scratches: 50% of the original price

 - Very good – minor scratches: 40% of original price

 - Well-used – several scratches: 30% of original price

 The items will then be resold as second-hand in the circular hubs in-store and online, perfect for any easy DIY projects you might be planning.
 Anything that cannot be resold will be recycled.